 Fort Lauderdale, FL (Bahia Mar Beach DoubleTree)

-- Identify the five essential components of a comprehensive framework of internal control;
+- Identify the basic elements of a letter of transmittal;